B-Berry and I Look Back

 B-Berry and I Look Back is the second volume of fictionalised memoirs of the English author Dornford Yates (Cecil William Mercer), published in 1958 and featuring his recurring 'Berry' characters - Berry, Daphne, Boy, Jill and Jonah.
 The first volume, As Berry and I Were Saying, had been published in 1952.
-It was his last book.
+B-Berry and I Look Back was Yates's last book.

 Contents

 In an introductory note, the author states that the book contains recollections of true occasions and incidents within a fictional setting.
 He emphasises that "the memories themselves are strictly true and that I have exaggerated nothing."

 The book begins with a story in the style of previous 'Berry' tales before reverting to the reminiscing style of As Berry and I Were Saying.
 It ends with an epilogue in the form of a letter from the loyal servant Bridget Ightham to her brother in Hampshire describing her life with Berry & Co in retirement in Portugal.